o3de/o3de.org/content/docs/user-guide/components/reference/physx/fixed-joint.md

 When **Breakable** is enabled, specify the maximum torque the joint can sustain before breaking.
 Valid values range from **0.01** to **Infinity**.

 **Display Setup in Viewport**
-When enabled, a line that represents the connection between the joint and its leader are displayed.
+When enabled, a line that represents the connection between the joint and its follower are displayed.

 **Select Lead on Snap**
 When enabled, snapping the joint to an entity in component mode will set the entity as the **Lead Entity**.
 The entity containing the joint component is excluded from this operation.